U.S. Hits 8 Iranian Officials With Sanctions

-Secretary TIMOTHY GEITHNER (Department of Treasury): We have found that when we single out individuals and expose their conduct, banks, businesses and governments around the world respond by cutting off their economic and financial dealings with these individuals, these institutions, these businesses.
+TIMOTHY GEITHNER: We have found that when we single out individuals and expose their conduct, banks, businesses and governments around the world respond by cutting off their economic and financial dealings with these individuals, these institutions, these businesses.

-Mr. GUIDO WESTERWELLE (Foreign Minister, Germany): I think it is necessary that we try to start negotiation.
+GUIDO WESTERWELLE: I think it is necessary that we try to start negotiation.
 But at the moment it is not enough what we hear out of Tehran.

 KELEMEN: Speaking to NPR at the German embassy in Washington, the foreign minister said that diplomats working on this issue are keeping up a united front.
 And he says he thinks that international sanctions are working.